sparkrew/coolname/steps.md

 5. if it is still unsuccessful, discard the project
 6. if it is successful, continue to the next steps
 7. if it is a multi-module project, the module we consider is indicated after the hyphen in the link above
-8. cd to the module directory for those multi-module projects
+8. cd to the module directory for those multi-module projects (for single module projects just stay under the root folder.)
 9. check if the project has jacoco plugin configured in the pom.xml
 10. if not, add the jacoco plugin configuration to the pom.xml as given below.
 This should place under the <build><plugins> section of the pom.xml.
 If it is placed under any other tag (pluginManagement, profiles etc.), it will not work.
 So, please double check.
 ```xml